rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 All executables of a component communicate via Inter-Process Communication (IPC).
 An executable listening on a port is accessible to its sibling executables via localhost.

 {{% notice info %}}
-The number of volumes attached to a component must be less than or equal to the sum of all the cores of all executables of a component.
+The number of volumes attached to a component must be less than or equal to the sum of all the cpu cores of all executables of a component.
 {{% /notice %}}

 Mathematically,